MAHADEV-J/FISA-rFDynHUD/README.md

 * you distribute it in an OPEN-SOURCE way, i.e. you always include the full source code in your distribution.

 ## Known bugs
-The gap to leader in the timing tower widget only updates once per sector - EXCEPT on the formation lap, where it updates constantly.
+* The gap to leader in the timing tower widget only updates once per sector - EXCEPT on the formation lap, where it updates constantly.
 Updating constantly is what I want it to do.
 But it seems that this is possibly how the rFactor API works.
 For more information, follow me on Twitter: https://twitter.com/jaybeebrtweets.
 I (sometimes) comment on my progress there.

 ## To-do list
-* Create a session status (which lap it is, etc.) part of the timing tower widget.
+* Make the session status row of the timing tower widget display the correct background and font colour (different colours for yellow, green, white flag, etc.)
+* Add functionality to the session status row for races that have a time limit (not very high priority until it rains)
 * Make it so that the timing tower can display how many pit stops a car has made.
 * Make it so that the timing tower can display whether a car is in the pits.
 * Create more widgets (individual car timing; old-fashioned thick timing bar with two columns) (probably won't be implemented until after first FISA WSCC race)

 ## Changelog

+* Branch "sessionstatus": added a row for session status to the widget.

+### old changes below
 Previously, all these changes were stored as comments in the file timingtower.java.
 I'm adding them all to this readme so I can remove them from there.
 It was about time I added version control as a better way to track changes.

 * 20230320 1506: removed references to visible time and visible end